jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/24-hollywood-hopes-for-holiday-synergy-with-wicked-gladiator-ii-and-moana-2-4342999f.md

 ---
-layout: content
+layout: post
 title: >-
   Hollywood Hopes for Holiday Synergy With ‘Wicked,’ ‘Gladiator II,’ and ‘Moana 2’
 date: 2024-11-29 16:10 -0500
 author:
 tags: ['Media', 'Review']
+description: >-
-description: Last year it was Barbenheimer.
+  Last year it was Barbenheimer.
 This year it’s witches, gladiators, and a cute Polynesian girl in a boat.
 ---